LOCAL LIFE EXPERIENCE

 What’s a more exciting way to travel a country?

 Of course, mingling with the locals!
 Join this trip and experience how it is to live in the rural areas of Myanmar.
 Meet the rare Kayan tribe and learn their oldest customs and beliefs.
 Experience living in a local house or even spending a night in the monastery.
 Journey along the Shan hills and learn how the Myanamar people spend their simple everyday lives.

-- 6x nights hotel accommodation in 3* hotel with breakfast, service charge and tax included in single accommodation.
+- 8x nights hotel accommodation with breakfast, service charge and tax included in twin/double sharing room

 - All transfers by comfortable air-conditioned cars as per itinerary with mineral water and cold towels (2 bottles of 500ml water per person/day)